SchratSchreck/Security-Handbook/Network Fundamentals.md

 ### Layer 3 – Network

 On this layer routing and re-assembly of data takes place.
-Routing determines the optimal path on which the data should be sent, using protocols such as _Open Shortest Path First (OSPF)_ and _Routing Information_ _Protocol (RIP)._ At this layer everything is dealt with via IPs.
+Routing determines the optimal path on which the data should be sent, using protocols such as _Open Shortest Path First (OSPF)_ and _Routing Information_ _Protocol (RIP)._ At this layer Logical addressing (IPs) are used.
 Routers and other devices are known as Layer 3 devices.
 Factors which decide what route to take are:
+The header added during Encapsulation contains source and destination IP address.
 - What path has the least amounts of devices?

 - What path is the most reliable?

 - Which path has the faster physical connection (copper or fibre)?

+Data added here during *Encapsulation* are called Packets
 ### Layer 2 – Data link

 This layer focuses on the physical addressing, by adding the physical _Media Access Control (MAC)_ address, of the receiving endpoint, to the packet received from layer 3.
 MAC addresses are set by the manufacturer of _Network Interface Card (NIC),_ which is inside every network-enabled computer, and can not be changed, but spoofed.

-It is also responsible to present the data in a form suitable for transmission.
+It is also responsible to present the data in a form suitable for transmission and check received data to make sure it has not been corrupted, by adding a trailer at the end of the transmission during *Encapsulation*.

 ### Layer 1 – Physical

-This layer references the physical components of hardware used to transfer data between devices.
+This layer translates the binary data into (electrical) signals transmiting them and translate incoming signals back into binary.
 Ethernet cables are used to transfer data in binary.

 ## Packets and Frames